-A simple and healthy way of including pomegranate is to eat it raw.
+A simple and healthy way of including Pomegranates is to eat them raw.
 Pomegranate arils taste great on their own.
-Removing them from its outer layer may get tricky.
+However, removing them from its outer layer may get tricky.
 Cut the fruit in half.
 Hold a piece over a bowl such that the arils are facing the bowl.

 Tap the fruit firmly a couple of times till the arils drop into the bowl.
 Another effective method is to score the fruit with a knife.

 - It serves as a dessert garnish.
-Top yogurt and parfait with some pomegranate arils for a boost of flavor.
+Use it as a topping for yoghurt and parfait.
 It goes well as an ice cream topping too.

 - Pomegranate juice is a highly popular way of consuming fruit.
 Those who do not prefer the seed taste can grind it into a juice.
-Add some milk to get a smoothie type of consistency.
+Then, add some milk to get a smoothie type of consistency.
 Always opt for a fresh pomegranate juice.
 The processed version reduces its nutritional value.

 - Make a dipping sauce out of it.
 Reduce pomegranate juice on heat and add some spices and extra sugar.
 The thickened sauce serves a dip for meat and shrimp.

 - The juice finds its use as a marinade as well.
-The sweet and sour taste of pomegranate enhances the flavor of meats.
+The sweet and sour taste of Pomegranate enhances the flavour of meats.

 - Start your mornings with a cup of oatmeal or cereal topped with pomegranate arils.
 The combination of soft oats and crunchy arils is delicious.